portlandcodeschool/JS2013F-assignment6/currie/README.md

 Repo for assignment 6.

-'twothingsatonce.js' and 'daloop.js' is the same code and satifies both requirements for the first two assignments.
+'twothingsatonce.js' and 'daloop.js' utiliize the same code and satify both requirements for the first two assignments.